tenxsoydev/nxvim/.github/README.md

 <br>

-Of course, you are free to use and modify it.
+Of course, you are free to use and modify it. ★ the project if you have found inspiring parts, want to show support or better stay up to date.

 ### License